 TL/DR About Matt:

-- In my late 20’s, started getting serious about my finances 3 years ago, all about that FI life!
+- Im in my late 20’s, I started getting serious about my finances 3 years ago, and I’m all about that FI life!

 - Living in the south with my girlfriend and our dog/illegitimate dependent

 - I’ve been working in food service since graduating college, currently in management.
 Perks include pretty good money, free food (AND COFFEE), and walking 5 miles a day/lifting stuff/not turning into mush sitting at a desk.

 You know the saying.
 Treat Yo Self.

 We trade 40, 50, 60 hours a week (the most productive, creative, and energy-filled hours) in exchange for money.
 A job.

 Then we trade that money for happiness – to feel safe, secure, fed, alive.

 Sometimes we need more.
 We need power, control, excitement, distraction, fulfillment, and prestige.
 We work hard /make sacrifices for our money.
 We trade our time, health, energy, focus, and ideas.
 We deserve to have some say over what we trade for.

 So we treat ourselves – to new cars, clothes, gadgets, meals out, entertainment – you name it.
 It gives us something to talk about when we go back to work on Monday…